Break-even Charts (Cambridge (CIE) O Level Business Studies): Revision Note

 E.g. raw materials, direct labour costs, packaging and shipping costs

-Sales revenue is the money gained from selling products/service and is calculated as follows
+Sales revenue is the money gained from selling products/service and is calculated as follows:

 Sales revenue = number of items sold x selling price

-Constructing a Break-even Chart
+Constructing a break-even chart

-It identifies the number of units a business must sell in order to break-even
+Break-even charts are graphs which identify the number of units a business must sell in order to break-even

-In order to construct a break-even chart the business needs to know the estimated fixed costs, variable costs and sales revenue
+In order to construct a break-even chart, the business needs to know the estimated fixed costs, variable costs and sales revenue

-Break-even Table of Costs and Revenue for Tee-Crazy Ltd
+Costs and revenue summary for Tee-Crazy Ltd.

-| Sales $ = 0 units | Sales $ = 500 units | Sales $ = 3000 units |
+| 0 units | 500 units | 3000 units |

 ---|---|---|---|